ibm-cloud-docs/openshift/openshift_tutorial.md

     ```
     {: screen}

-    If you cannot perform operations that require Administrator permissions, such as listing all the worker nodes or pods in a cluster, download the TLS certificates and permission files for the cluster administrator by running the `ibmcloud ks cluster-config --cluster <cluster_name_or_ID> --admin` command.
+    If you cannot perform operations that require Administrator permissions, such as listing all the worker nodes or pods in a cluster, download the TLS certificates and permission files for the cluster administrator by running the `oc cluster-config --cluster <cluster_name_or_ID> --admin` command.
     {: tip}

 <br />